 - Education and training: The mainstream HVAC contractor and HERS Rater community is not generally familiar with AWHPs or radiant ceiling panels.
-Training is needed to inform these stakeholders on the technology, and any required HERS verification elements. - Coordination between designers and the trades: As this is an emerging technology, the designer should take additional care in thoroughly communicating design details and HERS verification requirements to all participating parties.
+Training is needed to inform these stakeholders about the technology, design considerations, and any required HERS verification elements. - Coordination between designers and the trades: As this is an emerging technology, the designer should take additional care in thoroughly communicating design details and HERS verification requirements to all participating parties.